 As once again became clear from the recent events in the Kerch Strait and their aftermath, relations between Russia and Ukraine are changing from bad to worse.
 So what can these changes possibly result in?

 "Just the fact that we started to debate if Russia belongs in Europe over again indicates that we are back in Europe"

 On November 23 a roundtable discussion “Go, Russia.
 But where to?
 To Europe or out of it?” took place in St. Petersburg.
 Prominent Moscow and St. Petersburg experts in international relations, social philosophy, history, political science and geography took part in it.
 Here are key conclusions written down by Nickolay Petrov, member of the European Dialogue Expert Group over the course of the debate

 A state based on a rule of law.
 How is this idea seen by the public and how does it translate into real political actions

 On February 27, 2018, the third anniversary of assassination of Boris Nemtsov, prominent Russian politician, social activist and true citizen, Sakharov centre in Moscow hosted a scientific conference on matters of building a state governed by the rule of law in Russia.
 Leading Russian legal experts, historians, sociologists, liberal politicians and social activists reviewed a number of key aspects related to the future of the rule of law in Russia.
-Mikhail Krasnov, doctor of law, in his address defined three reasons, which until now have resulted in Russia failing to build a law-governed state and also offered three measures to remediate the situation
+Lev Gudkov, doctor of philosophy and head of Levada centre looked into how the idea of a law-based state is interpreted by public opinion and translates into real politics

 Load More Posts